Goldman CEO sees possible downgrade as "concerning"

-CHICAGO (Reuters) - The chief executive of Goldman Sachs Group Inc (GS.N) said on Wednesday the fact that Moody’s Investors Service may downgrade his company’s debt ratings is “concerning” and at odds with how the bank sees itself.
+CHICAGO, June 13 (Reuters) - The chief executive of Goldman Sachs Group Inc said on Wednesday the fact that Moody’s Investors Service may downgrade his company’s debt ratings is “concerning” and at odds with how the bank sees itself.

 CEO Lloyd Blankfein added that he believes bank stock prices in general already reflect the expected downgrades of global banks by Moody‘s.